solarslurpi/GrowBuddies/rst-test-files/VPDbuddy.rst

    VPDBuddy System Overview

-:ref:`SnifferBuddy <snifferbuddy>` sends it's readings to the GrowBuddy mqtt Broker running on a Raspberry Pi.
+:ref:`SnifferBuddy <snifferbuddy>` sends it's readings to the growBuddy mqtt Broker running on a Raspberry Pi.
 The Python Class VPDController